Please click the following links for relevant information

 - Gaining unauthorised access to accounts belonging to the Sydney Institute of Higher Education, or external organisations

 - Sharing unique Sydney Institute of Higher Education login details with others

 - Peer to peer file-sharing; use of file-sharing programs such as Bittorrent or U-Torrent

 - Illegal activity; conducting activities that have been deemed illegal through legislation

-- Activity that, in addition to contravening Australian law, goes against the Sydney Institute of Higher Education’s values, codes of
+- Activity that, in addition to contravening Australian law, goes against the Sydney Institute of Higher Education’s values, codes of conduct, and policies

 - Viewing and/or downloading pornography

 - Playing games (unless the game is part of a student’s program progression).

 For more information see the Sydney Institute of Higher Education IT Resources and Online Conduct Policy.

 The Sydney Institute of Higher Education acknowledges that the high prevalence of sexual harassment and assault in higher education settings in Australia needs to be proactively addressed in order to ensure the safety and wellbeing of staff and students.
 The Sydney Institute of Higher Education implements a range of measures to create conditions in which the likelihood of sexual harassment and assault occurring is reduced.